Is 2 days in New York enough?

 With its 541 meters, this is the tallest building in the Western Hemisphere, standing proud where the World Trade Center once stood, and one of the best places for views of the city – you can see all the way to the Statue of Liberty.

-You need to book your One World Observatory ticket in advance.
+You need to book your One World Observatory ticket in advance as it works on a time-slot system.

 BONUS: Oculus